adechamps/agent-test/README.md

 Compile with python 2.7 if possible or python 2.x.
 Python modules required : matplotlib, numpy
-Execute python2.7 main.py to compile and launch.
+Execute command "python2.7 main.py" to compile and launch the program.

 For data importation, a CSV file is required :
 The CSV file fields must be the following :